|

 The river above and below Port Hudson was Union-

+controlled.
 However, the rebel fort commanded a

-Mississippi that was the strategic key
+stretch of the Mississippi that was the strategic key

-miles north.
+to Vicksburg, 200 miles north.
 Major General Banks

 was ordered to capture or neutralize Port Hudson in